-Recent academic data from Northern Illinois University provide insights into evolving trends in tornado and hail environments related to days where tornado and hail activity are known to have occurred.
+Recent academic data from Northern Illinois University provide insights into evolving trends in tornado and hail environments - related to days where tornado and hail activity are known to have occurred.
 The change in environments is one measure of changing physical SCS risk.
 These trends are expressed on a decadal basis and normalized to the state level.

 As a scenario test, these trends have been integrated into the SCS model output.
 The observed average for 2019 through 2021 of SCS losses has been applied to these trends to match the nationwide increase of average aggregate loss increase of 59%.
 This overlay results in a minimum increase of 20%; specifically, Colorado and New Mexico have relatively smaller increases.
-The largest increases in AAL in the Northeast, with the maximum increase of 89%.
+The largest increases in AAL are in the Northeast, with the maximum increase of 89%.
 The change is sharper for portions of the Midwest and the I-95 corridor, where the population concentrations are quite high.
+This scenario is hypothetical and not based on any real events that happened in 2022 or prior years.
+It is designed as a stress scenario distinct from the expected performance in 2022.